Maison Premiere, Bar Awards

 Advertising

 Every drink seems ideal when you're at the perfect bar.
-Your dive’s beer is frosty, rooftops send you soaring toward the clouds and cocktail destinations shake and stir myriad ingredients into ideally calibrated glassware unlike anything you have at home.
+Your dive’s beer is frosty, rooftops send you soaring toward the clouds and cocktail destinations shake and stir myriad ingredients into ideally calibrated glassware, leaps abounds above what you try to craft at home.
 The options are unending, the ice is nicer and you aren’t just drinking, you’re at the spot.

 Whether you're dabbling in low-ABV libations, making your way through dedicated martini menus or collecting passwords for pseudo speakeasies, there is an ideal location for every taste, tolerance and occasion.
 Find them among the 50 best bars in NYC right now.